kamil-kw/BeBike/README.md

 # **4.1.
 Home page** (#home)

--	A carousel that displays contact newsletter and shop now options.
+-	A carousel that displays contact, newsletter subscription and shop now options.

--	A shop now button that directs the user to the all products page where user can easily identify products they would like to purchase.
+-	A shop now button that directs the user to the “All products” page where user can easily identify products they would like to purchase.

--	A contact button that directs the user to the contact form where user can then contact with store team
+-	A contact button that directs the user to the contact form where they can contact the customer service team.

 # **4.2.
 Navbar**(#navbar)

 -	Store name with link to home page.

--	Search products bar.
+-	Products search bar.

--	My Account dropdown list with user autentication, display content accordingly
+-	My account dropdown list will display different elements dependent if user is a registered user or a guest.

--	Product categories displayed to easy reach of content, changing to small icon once viewed on the small screen
+-	Products are categorised to enable easy finding of the items; the icons are automatically adjusting depending on the screen size.

 # **4.3.
 Footer**(#footer)

 -	Copy rights.

--	Contact link to access page where user can contact with store crew.
+-	Contact link to access page where user can contact customer service team.

--	Newsletter link to access page where user can subscribe or unsubscribe to recive special offer
+-	Newsletter link to access page where user can subscribe or unsubscribe to receive “special offer”

 # **4.4.
 The carousel**(#carousel)

 -	A carousel that displays contact newsletter and shop now options.

--	Shop now slide with message and button to product page
+-	Shop now slides with message and button to product page.

--	Contact slide with message and button to contact page
+-	Contact slide with message and button to contact page.

--	Newsletter slide with message and button to newsletter page
+-	Newsletter slide with message and button to newsletter page.

 # **4.5.
 User authentication** (#authentication)

--	If user new than can register using register option in the My account
+-	New users can register in my account page.

--	If user is registered than can login using My account link
+-	Existing users can log in to their account page.

 # **4.6.
 User profile** (#userProflie)

 -	This page shows a form so the user can update their delivery details.
-Upon completing the form, all delivery details will be updated if the user proceeds to the checkout page again.
+Upon completing the form, all delivery details will be automatically updated if the user proceeds to the checkout page again.

--	Order history is also displayed, where the user can select the order number to view a previous order confirmation summary.
-An alert will also show prompting the user they are viewing a past order confirmation summary.
+-	User can view order history by selecting the order number, if order is completed user would receive an error message indicating they are viewing a past order summary

 # **4.7.
 Contact** (#contact)

--	Where user can leave message to store crew using site form
+-	Where user can leave message to customer service using site form.

--	Form check if email include @ sign, to ensure store crew are able to return to user
+-	Form check if email include @ sign, to ensure customer service can return to user.

--	Contact details - if user want to visit store or use diferent form of contact
+-	Contact details - if user want to visit store or use different form of contact.

 # **4.8.
 Newsletter** (#newsletter)

--	User can choose subscribe or unsubscribe, this will direct to correct page to newsletter
+-	User can choose to subscribe or unsubscribe, this will direct to the correct page to newsletter.

 # **4.9.
 Shop**(#shop)